-The Food Bank will need a larger location at some point - a combination facility that has distribution on one floor, offices for social services on another floor and low-income housing on the third.
+The Food Bank will need a larger location at some point - a combination facility that has distribution on the bottom floor, offices for social services on the second floor and low-income housing on the third floor would be ideal.
 The first step would be identifying a location and developing a site plan/grant application.
 This could be done in combination with the Ferndale Community Resource Center.